What is E-ZBorrow?

 - If a book is available to check out at Rutgers (Available locally), you will see the message "This item is available locally."
 Click on "View in the RUL Library Catalog" to transfer to the Library Catalog and place a request for the Rutgers copy.

 - If no E-ZBorrow copies are available because they are all checked out or the title has been designated noncirculating by the owning library, you will see the message "Click here to place an ILL request in your institution's ILL system."
 Please do not place ILL requests for textbooks and e-books that you found in E-ZBorrow as these are not available through interlibrary loan.
-You can also search for the title in UBorrow and if it's available, place a direct request from a CIC (Big Ten) library.
+You can also search for the title in UBorrow and if it's available, place a direct request from a Big Ten Academic Alliance (BTAA) library.

 - If all copies cannot be requested, and Rutgers owns a copy in a noncirculating collection, on course reserve, or as an electronic resource, you will be directed back to the Rutgers Library Catalog and our local copy's information.
 Even though it too may not be eligible to check out, you can view it online or use it on-site in a Rutgers library.